Department Routing Logic for Public Records & FOIA Intake

 def _validate_table(self) -> None:

-if not isinstance(self.mapping_table, dict):
+if not isinstance(self.mapping_table, dict) or not self.mapping_table:

-raise ValueError("Mapping table must be a dictionary.")
+raise ValueError("mapping table must be a non-empty dictionary")

-if not self.fallback_dept or self.fallback_dept not in self.mapping_table.values():
+if self.fallback_dept not in self.mapping_table.values():

 def route(self, payload: RoutingPayload) -> Tuple[str, str, str]:

-Returns: (target_department, routing_reason, audit_trace_id)
+"""Returns (target_department, routing_reason, audit_trace_id)."""

 trace_id = str(uuid.uuid4())

-reason = "fallback_assignment"
+target_dept, reason = self.fallback_dept, "fallback_assignment"

 try: